RuthAndRoth/Roth2/README.md

 team members to put things that are still under development before (or until) they are merged into the master release directories.

-## Upload Artifacts
+## Upload Collada (.dae) and other Artifacts

-Since not everyone is prepared to perform Blender exports to get the Collada files for uploading we maintain recent exported .dae files in the Artifacts directory.
-These correspond to the .blend files in the Mesh directory.
+Since not everyone is set up to perform Blender exports to get the Collada files for uploading we maintain recent exported .dae files.
+These correspond to the .blend file(s) in the Mesh directory.

-There is also an IAR file that can be uset to pre-load OpenSim grids.
+There is also an OpenSim IAR file that can be used to pre-load OpenSim grids.
 These are usually updated at releases.
-They will maintain consistent UUIDs for the assets to minimize duplication when uploading multiple releases for unchanged files.
+They will help maintain consistent UUIDs for the assets to minimize duplication when meshes and related assets are used in world.

 ## Licenses